 Credit risk is the risk of financial loss if a counterparty to a financial instrument fails to meet its contractual obligations.
-These obligations arise principally from Council's investments and receivables from customers.
+These obligations arise principally from Council's investments and receivables.

-Exposure to credit risk is managed through regular analysis of credit counterparty ability to meet payment obligations.
-The carrying amount of financial assets represents the maximum credit exposure.
+Exposure to credit risk is managed through regular analysis of the credit counterparty's ability to meet payment obligations.